-- Prepares or completes various forms, reports, correspondence, logs, weekly status reports, purchase requisitions, user lists, or other documents.
+- Prepares or completes various forms, reports, correspondence, inspection reports, activity reports, plan review status reports, preliminary site plan reviews, construction plan reviews, final plat reviews, minor plat reviews, or other documents.

-- Communicates with supervisor, employees, other departments, end users, vendors, manufacturer representatives, the public, outside organizations, and other individuals as needed to coordinate work activities, review status of work, exchange information, and resolve problems.
+- Communicates with supervisor, employees, other departments, County officials, property owners, residents, contractors, architects, engineers, utility companies, local/state/federal agencies, the public, outside agencies, and other individuals as needed to coordinate work activities, review status of work, exchange information, or resolve problems.

 - Provides assistance to other employees or departments as needed; performs other duties as required.